dd9jn/rfc4880bis/rfc4880bis.md

 Even though the zero point, also called the point at infinity, may occur as a result of arithmetic operations on points of an elliptic curve, it SHALL NOT appear in data structures defined in this document.

 If other conversion methods are defined in the future, a compliant application MUST NOT use a new format when in doubt that any recipient can support it.
-Consider, for example, that while both the public key and the per-recipient ECDH data structure, respectively defined in [](#algorithm-specific-part-for-ecdh-keys) and [](#public-key-encrypted-session-key-packets-tag-1), contain an encoded point field, the format changes to the field in [](#public-key-encrypted-session-key-packets-tag-1) only affect a given recipient of a given message.
+Consider, for example, that while both the public key and the per-recipient ECDH data structure, respectively defined in {{algorithm-specific-part-for-ecdh-keys}} and {{public-key-encrypted-session-key-packets-tag-1}}, contain an encoded point field, the format changes to the field in {{public-key-encrypted-session-key-packets-tag-1}} only affect a given recipient of a given message.

 ## EdDSA Point Format

 The EdDSA algorithm defines a specific point compression format.
 To indicate the use of this compression format and to make sure that the key can be represented in the Multiprecision Integer (MPI) format the octet string specifying the point is prefixed with the octet 0x40.
-This encoding is an extension of the encoding given in [](#SEC1) which uses 0x04 to indicate an uncompressed point.
+This encoding is an extension of the encoding given in {{SEC1}} which uses 0x04 to indicate an uncompressed point.

 For example, the length of a public key for the curve Ed25519 is 263 bit: 7 bit to represent the 0x40 prefix octet and 32 octets for the native value of the public key.

 ## Key Derivation Function

 A key derivation function (KDF) is necessary to implement the EC encryption.
-The Concatenation Key Derivation Function (Approved Alternative 1) [](#SP800-56A) with the KDF hash function that is SHA2-256 [](#FIPS180) or stronger is REQUIRED.
+The Concatenation Key Derivation Function (Approved Alternative 1) {{SP800-56A}} with the KDF hash function that is SHA2-256 {{FIPS180}} or stronger is REQUIRED.
-See [](#compatibility-profiles) for the details regarding the choice of the hash function.
+See {{compatibility-profiles}} for the details regarding the choice of the hash function.

 For convenience, the synopsis of the encoding method is given below with significant simplifications attributable to the restricted choice of hash functions in this document.
-However, [](#SP800-56A) is the normative source of the definition.
+However, {{SP800-56A}} is the normative source of the definition.

     //   Implements KDF( X, oBits, Param );
     //   Input: point X = (x,y)